arpitbbhayani/knowledge-base/outage-dissections/dissecting-spotify-s-global-outage-march-8-2022/README.md

 In this video, we dissect the reasons behind Spotify's Global Outage and try to understand its architecture, and learn from critical things to remember while architecting a system.

+Watch the video 👇‍

 [![Dissecting Spotify's Global Outage - March 8, 2022](https://i.ytimg.com/vi/h5hXivWws7k/mqdefault.jpg)](https://www.youtube.com/watch?v=h5hXivWws7k)

+If you find this amusing, do like the video and subscribe to my [YT channel](asliengineering.com).
+I post 3 in-depth engineering videos every week around System Design, Distributed Systems, Microservices, and all things tech.